Borel Local Lemma: arbitrary random variables and limited exponential growth

 Theorem~\ref{theo:main_subexp} is an immediate corollary to Theorem~\ref{theo:main}: if $\egr(D_\Pi) = 1$ and $\e \, p\, (d+1) < 1$, we can find $\epsilon > 0$ such that $p\, (\e\,(d+1))^{1+\epsilon} < 1$ and apply Theorem~\ref{theo:main} with $s = 1 + \epsilon$.
 Furthermore, it is a standard observation (see, e.g., \cite{Beck, bernshteyn2022descriptive, CP, FG, GHK,BerFelixASI}) that for a majority of applications, instead of the usual LLL condition $\e\,p\, (d+1) < 1$, it is enough to have a version of the LLL that holds under a \emph{polynomial criterion}, i.e., with a bound of the form $p \, f(d) < 1$ for some polynomial $f$.
 When $s$, the bound on the exponential growth rate of $D_\Pi$, is treated as a constant parameter, Theorem~\ref{theo:main} becomes of this type.

-\begin{exmp}[Borel sinkless orientation---a positive result] Let us go back to the sinkless orientation problem $\Pi_{\bullet\to}(G)$ for a $d$-regular Borel graph $G$ discussed in Examples~\ref{exmp:sinkless} and \ref{exmp:sinkless_negative}.
-Since the dependency graph of $\Pi_{\bullet\to}(G)$ is $G$, by applying Theorem~\ref{theo:main} with $p = 2^{-d}$, we conclude that a $d$-regular Borel graph $G$ has a Borel sinkless orientation provided that $\egr(G) < d/\log_2(e(d+1))$.
-This extends Thornton's result \cite[Thm.~1.5]{thornton2022orienting} from graphs of subexponential growth to ones whose exponential growth rate is near-linear in $d$. \end{exmp}
+\begin{exmp}[Borel sinkless orientation---a positive result] Consider again the sinkless orientation problem $\Pi_{\bullet\to}(G)$ for a $d$-regular Borel graph $G$ from Examples~\ref{exmp:sinkless} and \ref{exmp:sinkless_negative}.
+It is easy to see that if every component of $G$ has a cycle, then $G$ has a Borel sinkless orientation.
+Furthermore, when $G$ is of subexponential growth, Thornton showed that $G$ has a Borel orientation in which every vertex has outdegree at least $d/2 - 1$ \cite[Thm.~1.5]{thornton2022orienting}.
+Theorem~\ref{theo:main} yields an extension of this result to graphs whose exponential growth rate is near-linear in $d$: For any $\epsilon > 0$, $G$ has a Borel orientation where every vertex has outdegree at least $(1-\epsilon)d/2$, provided that $\egr(G) \leq O(\epsilon^2 d/\log d)$. \end{exmp}